pi-this/MemoryMaster/README.md

 ## How to Download and Install Memory Master

 1. Install git at [git-scm.com](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
-2. type this into your terminal: `git clone https://github.com/pi-this/MemoryMaster.git`
+2. type this into your terminal to download the game: `git clone https://github.com/pi-this/MemoryMaster.git`